 Timothy R. Sahr directs various research and applied projects relating to the health care system, health risk behaviors, public health, and the health status of Ohioans.
 His interests include social epidemiology, survey research, determinants of health, adolescent health, family violence prevention, and political theology and health policy.

-Mr. Sahr’s academic research interests include social epidemiological theory, adolescent behavioral risk, poverty studies, and religion and health.
-Tim has authored/coauthored numerous reports assessing health issues in Ohio communities.
-He has also authored and coauthored a number of professional briefs and academic articles in professional journals, and has delivered over 100 lectures/presentations on various public health, health policy, and religion and health issues.
-Sahr earned graduate degrees from Princeton and Ohio State, was an Honors Program student at Oxford University, and attended Anderson University.
+Tim has authored/coauthored numerous reports examining health issues in Ohio, a number of professional briefs and articles, and has delivered hundreds of lectures/presentations on various public health, health policy, and religion and health topics.
+Sahr holds graduate degrees from Princeton and Ohio State, was an Honors Program student at the University of Oxford, and attended Anderson University.

-Mr. Sahr is the originator of the Practice-Based Epidemiology public health practitioner methods training series and a contributor to Time, Health, and Secularization in America (expected in early 2013).
-Tim’s prior employment included Director of Research at the Health Policy Institute of Ohio, Head of Policy at the Franklin County, Ohio, Board of Health, and survey researcher with Gallup International/Gallup Poll.
-Tim is also a Dr. George Gallup Foundation Fellow for Health and Humanities.
+Tim’s prior employment included Director of Research at the Health Policy Institute of Ohio, Head of Research at the Franklin County, Ohio, Board of Health, and survey and social researcher with Gallup Poll/Gallup International.